 F: There are some really exciting topics.
 I'm looking forward to everyone hearing.
 Yeah.
 I really hope our listeners get value from that.
 That's that's so exciting.
 What do you think the top focuses will be for our listeners in 2020?

 B: Yeah, I think the, what we're seeing now is a organizations starting to realize that it's no longer just about attracting the best talent anymore its about really understanding the best ways and the optimal ways to get work done because we think about that and think about okay I have a piece of work to get done of a project to get done should I use employees for that?
 Should I bring some contracts in for a period of time?
 Should I outsource elements of that.
 What about this so called gig economy?
 All the people around the world that can do bite size pieces of work through a freelance platform.
 So you know it's our role I guess our responsibility to sit across all of that for our clients and to really dig in with them just to answer that question.
 What is the best way to get work done?
 And I think that's going to be an overarching theme for many years to come.

 F: Amazing.
 And I guess with our work and all the clients that we speak to we will be hearing about pockets of information over all of that spectrum, and hopefully, we can share about it in this podcast.

 F: Amazing.
 Thank you very much.
 That was a final question, Bruce Morton.
 Thank you for your time.

 B: Thank you Frank great talking to you!

 F: Thanks for listening.
-We hope you got a flavour of things to come special thanks to Bruce for spending some time with us today.
+We hope you got a flavor of things to come special thanks to Bruce for spending some time with us today.
 If you'd like to learn more about AGS please check us out at Allegisglobalsolutions.com If you have any questions for us, or Bruce feel free to tweet us @allegisglobal with the #subjecttotalent.
-You can also email us at firstname.lastname@example.org.
+You can also email us at email@example.com.
 If you enjoyed our podcast today, please subscribe rate us and leave a review.
 Until next time.
 Cheers!